Orson Welles vs Robert Wise

-ORSON WELLES: Yes, you didn’t get to see the little joke about the olives because some lame bran said, “What’s olives got to do with it?”
+ORSON WELLES: Yes, you didn’t get to see the little joke about the olives because some lame brain said, “What’s olives got to do with it?”
 One of those things.
 They cut into two pieces our crane shot.
-One reel without a cut.
+One reel seemingly done without a cut.
 The result was a useless jump in an otherwise unbroken scene.
 Too bad.
 I like digressions, don’t you?
 One little digression can give reverberation and density to ordinary narrative.

 PETER BOGDANOVICH: Perhaps the best things in your pictures are the digressions.

 ORSON WELLES: Maybe that’s why I’ve suffered so much from the cutters.